MikeiLL/mz-mindbody-api/README.txt

 5. Admin Page

 == Changelog ==

+= 2.5.8 =
+Bugfix: fix php missing call to MZMBO to specify variable as class property.

 = 2.5.7 =
 Utilize v6 of the MBO API with v5 left for legacy purposes.